-NOTE: This WT can study potential enhancements to the policy control framework for 6G services based on the input identified and provided by other WTs.
+NOTE 5: This WT can study potential enhancements to the policy control framework for 6G services based on the input identified and provided by other WTs.

-: This WT depends on the overall 6G roaming architectureNOTE: The content of the 5GS PCC Framework that will be used as a starting point for discussion on 6G PCC will be determined by moderated discussion process.
+NOTE 6: This WT depends on the overall 6G roaming architecture.

+NOTE 7: The 5GS PCC features that will be used 6G PCC will be determined by the moderated discussion process.

 **** Next Change (all new text) ****

+5.x Key Issue #x: Simplification of Policy Framework

+As part of the study, this KI will investigate how to simplify the policy framework with the aim to support policy control consumers obtain policies efficiently as follows:

+- whether and how to reduce signalling when requesting and providing policies.

+- whether and how to reduce the number of services that provide policies to the different policy enforcement points.

+- whether and how to optimize the number of policies that are required to be provisioned in the UE.